skgreg/fm-jmeter/README.md

 * Create, edit, and find records via JDBC.
 * Create, edit, and find records via XML.
 * Log out of FileMaker Data API
+* See screenshot below for example results.
+App design, host configuration, and network latency will have a huge impact on the results.
+These sample results are probably not relevant to your specific environment.
+Customize the template and test in your own environment!

 ## Getting Started
 * Install [Apache JMeter](http://jmeter.apache.org).
 This template was tested with JMeter 4.0.
 All of the requests work with FileMaker Server 17.
 The FileMaker Data API tests work with FileMaker Cloud 1.17.